goldmermaid/1day-notebooks/README.md

 3. the optimization algorithms for fitting the models to data;
 4. and the experience of choosing proper hyperparameters for the solution.

-As a result, deep learning users, especially beginners, often have to refer to a variety of materials from different sources.
-This process can be painful: materials from different sources may not correspond to each other, and even if it does, it may take a lot of effort.
-To address such pain points, we set out to create [Dive into Deep Learning](https://d2l.ai/), a unified resource to achieve the following goals:
+[Dive into Deep Learning](https://d2l.ai/), a unified resource to achieve the following goals:

 - Offering depth theory and runnable code,showing readers how to solve problems in practice;
 - Allow for rapid updates, both by us, and also by the community at large;